kennedysmartins/GameRolesBot/README.md

 # Game Roles Bot

-A simple robot that gives users roles according to the activity they are doing
+A simple bot that gives users roles according to the activity they are doing

 The idea of the bot is simple and useful, when a user starts playing a game, he goes and adds a role to him